Cryptographic Specifications of CryptPeer

 - Server adversary:

-- full control of
+- control of

-S(root, DB, served code);
+S(root, database, served code);

-- full control of
+- control of

 - Network adversary:

-- interception, MITM, massive observation;
+- interception, MITM, observation;

 - Local adversary:

-- malware, terminal theft, post-mortem forensics;
+- malware, terminal theft, post-mortem analysis;

 - Visual adversary:

-- screen capture, direct observation, spy camera;
+- screen capture, direct observation, cameras;

 12.2 Trust Assumptions

-- segmented engine compliant with Part IV;
+- segmented engine compliant with the public model of the reference patent;

 12.3 Out of Scope

-- sophisticated hardware attacks (TEMPEST, deep side-channels);
+- sophisticated laboratory-grade hardware attacks;

 Part III – Cryptographic Primitives and RNG